xkevinle/cryptotracker/README.md

 # cryptotracker

-Simple code to grab crypto buy data from Coinbase using their api.
+Code to grab crypto bid data from GDAX using their api.